 Along with Trekz Air’s OpenFit design, it also uses the PremiumPitch+ technology to deliver a rich sound experience.
 The mids are very audible and the vocals are crystal clear with this.
-The wide dynamic range and rich bass helps in delivering a terrific listening experience.
+The wide dynamic range and rich bass help in delivering a terrific listening experience.
 Some users of the Trekz Air might find that the bass lacks the powerful thumps but, for the most part, the Trekz Air will do perfectly fine.
 These headphones can be paired up with multiple devices and always have a strong and reliable connection.
 Additionally, the battery life over the Trekz Air is great too as it can work for about 8-10 hours of continuous use.

 The AfterShokz Trekz Air is quite a big improvement over their previous models.
 The ergonomic design of these headphones and their remarkable sound quality really makes them the best bone conduction headphones out there.
 Although a little pricier than some of its counterparts, you can be sure that the Trekz Air will not leave you unsatisfied.
 The plethora of features offered with the Trekz Air makes them the perfect purchase if you have a few bucks to spare.

 For our second spot in the best available bone conduction headphones, we again have one produced by AfterShokz.
 It should not come as a surprise to anyone familiar with this category of headphones that AfterShokz has put out a number of amazing bone-conducting headphones.
 The Trekz Titanium, although an older model than the Trekz Air, is still a very valid and safe choice.